sigpwny/notes/fallctf-2023/pwn/pwn.md

 # Binary Exploitation (pwn)

 ## Introduction
 When we run a program, we expect it to take input data, whether it be through files, user input, or internet connections, and produce meaningful output.
-The underlying code of the program handles all the logic and control flow within the program.
-However, either from quirks of the language used, or oversights from the programmer themselves, it's possible to introduce bugs that allow end users of a program to take control of the program in unintended ways.
+The code backing the program handles all the logic and control flow within the program.
+However, either from quirks of the language used, or oversights from the programmer themselves, it's possible to introduce bugs that allow end users of a program to take control of it in unintended ways.

-This is the core goal of binary exploitation: Take a binary executable, provide it with input data to take control of the control flow or corrupt internal structures, and have it do something unintended (and usually unsafe).
+This is the core goal of binary exploitation: Take a binary executable, provide it with input data to take control of its control flow or corrupt its internal structures, and have it do something unintended (and usually unsafe).
 Executables often interact with files on the host computer, or run other programs (through functions like `system` or `exec`).
 If a user only has an exposed text interface over the network of a running program, it is intended that they are only ever interacting with the program as written.
-If they provide malicious input causes the program to read secure files, or open a shell session on the host machine, it suddenly becomes a major security vulnerability for the host machine.
+If they provide malicious input that reads secure files, or opens a shell session on the host machine, it suddenly becomes a major security vulnerability for the host machine.

 ### Fall CTF
 We have provided a series of challenges designed to explore and teach the fundamentals of how program handle data and control flow, and how unsafe programming practices allow a user to take control of these programs without having access to the host machine, yet able to access the host's filesystem and programs.

 **Pwn is hard.** To begin, you need to be fairly comfortable with programming (or at least understanding code) in a lower level language (like C or C++).
 This post will attempt to explain underlying structures when running a program, but if you still feel stuck, feel free to ask for help from sigpwny members, or googling around about C functions and syntax. `man` pages are your friend.
-We want you to engage with these challenge as much as possible, so there are several hints and annotations within the code to help you get started.

-As you read this guide, try each of the challenges.
-We give the executables and Makefiles for you to run, build, and debug locally.
+Try each of the challenges, we give the executables and Makefiles for you to run, build, and debug locally.
 You can build with just `make`.
+If you have docker, you can use build a Dockerfile with `docker build -t "pwn1" .`.
+Likely for these chals, you won't need a dockerfile.
 If you get stuck, or unsure how to proceed in any challenge, return here and read each of the following sections carefully.
 Relevant sections will mention challenges that should be solvable after reading said section, although some additional googling/debugging/trial and error will be necessary.

 ## What is a Stack?
 The stack is how programs manage memory per function call.
 Whenever you define a variable within a function, it's stored on the stack: